ueg1990/aids/README.md

 # Tests

-To run individual tests, under the pypoker parent folder,
+To run individual tests, under the aids parent folder,

     $ python -m unittest tests.<module name>

-To run all the tests, under the pypoker parent folder, just do:
+To run all the tests, under the aids parent folder, just do:

     $ python -m unittest discover tests -v